Historically Women’s and Men’s Colleges with Trans-Inclusive Admissions Policies

 In addition, Meredith College does not indicate its policy toward trans students, but likely discriminates against trans women applicants because it does not include “gender identity” in its nondiscrimination policy.

 Bennett College: “If a student decides to self-identify as a male, the student will no longer be eligible to receive a degree from the College.”
+(The college no longer includes its trans admissions policy on its website, but when it was listed, the policy included the statement above.)

 Stephens College: “the College will stop admitting and enrolling students who were born female but who now identify as men or who are transitioning from female to male. . . .
 A student whose sex or gender identity transitions after enrollment such that it is no longer consistent with the College’s policies will be allowed to remain at the institution only to complete the current semester.
 Evidence of such transition may include self-identification as a man; change of legal name with the intent of identifying as a man; or physical transition to male associated with hormone therapy or a surgical process.”

 Saint John’s University: “will consider for undergraduate admission those applicants who were assigned male at birth as well as those who were assigned female or male at birth but now consistently live and identify as male, transgender, gender fluid or nonbinary. . . .
 This admission policy does not affect students who transition while enrolled at the College of Saint Benedict and Saint John’s University.
-Once admitted, every student will receive the individualized support that is an essential part of the Saint Ben’s and Saint John’s experience.
+Once admitted, every student will receive the individualized support that is an essential part of the Saint Ben’s and Saint John’s experience.”

 Developed by Genny Beemyn.
-Last updated 2/8/24
+Last updated 7/29/24

 Meet the Clearinghouse Coordinator